 - Kale Apple Slaw

 - Cinnamon Apple Steel Cut Oats (Crock Pot)

 Join our community!
 Subscribe and be kept up-to-date on the latest and greatest recipes.
 You can also follow me on Pinterest, Twitter, Instagram, and YouTube!

 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

-Slow Cooker Applesauce Recipe – No Sugar Added!
+Homemade Unsweetened Applesauce Recipe – No Sugar Added!